SamyTahar/my-travel-plans/README.md

 * This tool helps you to find the right room on the right orbit :rocket:

   * Radiation free.
-  * Best location to watch you own country
+  * Best location to watch your own country
   * On space bottle for free